 According to one experienced driver, you can expect to sacrifice about $200 per week in pay to be home every night and have weekends off.

 You Will Need to Work With a Trainer

-Life as a truck driver begins with getting your CDL.
+Life as a truck driver begins with getting your CDL and trucking authority.
 Once you have the coveted license, your first job will begin with roughly one month paired up with a trainer.
 Not all drivers gel with their trainers immediately, but you should try and find some common ground or make friends if possible.
 You will spend a lot of time with your trainer and, ultimately, you want the trainer to report positive things back to your superiors.

 It’s a Way of Life

 You probably know this already, but the best way to approach entering the world of commercial trucking is to think of it as a lifestyle, not a job.
 It is different from the average American’s day-to-day, but for some people it’s heaven, and you’ll be fulfilling a very necessary role.